robto09/CocktailCraft/docs/UI_Components.md

 - Creating network status cards for offline functionality
 - Extracting profile cards for user information
 - Implementing authentication dialogs for sign-in and sign-up

+**Third Phase:**
+- Creating a reusable search bar with advanced search functionality
+- Implementing a network error state display with offline mode support
+- Extracting an animated cocktail list with pagination
+- Creating a category filter row for content filtering
+- Implementing a shimmer loading effect for cocktails
+- Creating end-of-list and loading-more indicators for pagination
+- Extracting filter options loading logic into a utility

 ## Best Practices